5 Questions to Ask as You Prepare for Small Business Saturday

 Small Business Saturday Prep

-Over the past 10 years, small businesses and communities alike have come to embrace Small Business Saturday as not just a holiday to celebrate but an overall mindset of supporting small businesses year-round.
+Small Business Saturday has become not just a holiday to celebrate but an overall mindset of supporting small businesses year-round.
 As a small business owner, it is more important than ever that you plan how to promote your business this year.
+As consumers face supply chain issues and long shipping times, it’s imperative that local small businesses be ready to offer an alternative.
 You’ll want to have both online and offline strategies in place.
 Here’s a summary of questions to help guide your efforts.

 Is Your Online Presence Ready?